Mark’s moving and deeply personal account of his first year in prison, taken from his 2010 – 2011 diary.

 7) The first arrest was simply surreal.
 I’d spent over two hours chatting with the police officers as we sat around my flat and tried to make sense of where my father could be.
 The ‘caution’ was sprung on me so suddenly after all this that it knocked the wind out of me.
 They thought something had happened to my father.
 That was really too much for me to take or digest, and I broke into tears.

 When we opened the door to the police that night, it was as if we had welcomed in some far fetched alternate reality that would cripple our lives, as unexpected as it was unbelievable.
 It’s the kind of stuff you hear of and listen to in horror and disbelief, thankful it is only a story.
 In the fortnight that followed, I was told not only that the father I had thought was alive was actually dead, but that the mother I had spent my life believing was dead was actually alive.
 I had lost and gained in one fatal stroke.
 I found myself consumed not only with grief, but by a plague of accusation in which I was being held responsible for the very loss I was struggling to come to terms with.
-I remember how my girlfriend sat in dumbfound disbelief as I, the happy student and loving boyfriend, was led away from our perfect world.
 Each hour that followed went past in a dull haze.
 Pure shock filled my body, a chill that made me break into spells of physical shivering.
 Nothing can prepare you for something like this.

 I remember thinking – as the two officers led me downstairs and out onto Fleet Street – that I’d be back soon enough and we’d be laughing this off the next day, relating the fright of our lives to our friends.
 I expected dad to rush to my aid any moment, that this was just a formality until he showed up, outraged, and viciously berating the police for being so heavy handed.
 I look back, shamefully now, at how I even felt slightly annoyed that dad had let this happen in the first place.
 I still hadn’t realised my own negligence.
 It’s so strange recalling that moment: stepping onto Fleet Street in handcuffs that evening, flanked by officers, and looking up at the dim light that shone over our balcony, our home – oblivious to my fate, and being led away from it all.
 It just didn’t click with me that I was a ‘suspect’ for something.